Quick Workday Stress Relief Rituals You Can Do at Your Desk

 Crystals

 Certain stones have long been associated with calming energy.
 Amethyst is thought to bring peace of mind, while rose quartz is tied to compassion and self-love.
-Keeping one on your desk isn’t about superstition — it’s about having a tangible reminder to pause, breathe, and reset when stress builds.
+Keeping one on your desk can serve as a gentle reminder to pause, breathe, and reset when stress builds.

 Mantras